GesthosNetwork/HK4E-Sophon-Downloader/README.md

 ## config.json

 This file is auto-generated if not found.
-You can customize the default region, versions, and more.
+You can customize the default region and add more versions.

 Example: